-- 1. produce discipline-specific written work demonstrating upper-division proficiency in: - language use and clarity of expression - grammar - referencing - 2. explain, analyze, develop, and criticize ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse - 3. organize and develop essays and documents for both professional and general audiences - 4. organize and develop essays and documents according to appropriate editorial and citation standards - 5. locate, organize, and synthesize information effectively to accomplish a specific purpose, and to communicate that purpose in writing.
+- 1. explain, analyze, develop, and critique ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse; - 2. organize and develop complete discipline-specific texts and other documents for both professional and general audiences, using appropriate editorial and citation standards; and - 3. locate, organize, and synthesize information effectively to accomplish a specific purpose, and to communicate that purpose in writing; - 4. produce discipline-specific written work that demonstrates upper-division proficiency in language use, grammar, and clarity of expression.